aspp-latam/2023-mexico-data-visualization/README.md

 * **[Exercise 1: Mastering matplotlib](exercise-1.ipynb)** (**notebook**).
 Here we go beyond matplotlib's defaults and fine tune the details so to  make a figure *publication-ready*.

 * **[Exercise 2: Which visualization should I use?](exercise-2.ipynb)** (**notebook**).
-In this exercise you are given a dataset and you're asked to think, decide and implement a data visualization that will best answer a research question.
+You are given a dataset and you're asked to decide and implement a data visualization that will best answer a research question.
 Applying what was learned in the previous exercise, you should come up with a figure that is *publication-ready*.

 * **[Exercise 3: Working with images](exercise-3.ipynb)** (**notebook**).
 Here you will learn how to visualize data as images.